DimitarRadkovDimitrov/PortfolioWeb/README.md

 This is the current version of my portfolio website www.dimitardimitrov.ca.

-I used some bootstrap and a little bit of javascript here and there.
+I bootstrap and a little bit of javascript here and there.